cregx/mdt-cleanup-harddrive-winpe/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug template
+name: Bug report
-about: Bug Report Template
+about: Use this template to report errors and issues.
 title: ''
 labels: bug
 assignees: ''